Bedrock-OSS/bedrock-wiki/docs/blocks/avoiding-state-limit.md

 Block states have a total limit of 64 values (16 maximum per state) that cannot be exceed.
 This article will explain how to avoid reaching the limit.

 :::tip
-Thius tutorial does not show you how to have more than 64 states values.
+This tutorial does not show you how to have more than 64 states values.
 However, using this method will simulate that amount!
 :::

 ## How It Works